watty62/SOD/Scottish_Government.md

 |All|[URL](https://statistics.gov.scot/data_home) |286|+38|O|

  - [The Scottish Spatial Data Infrastructure](http://spatialdata.gov.scot/geonetwork/srv/eng/catalog.search#/home).
 This is a metadata repository for Inspire data, but does not publish open data.
-- Scottish Indices of Multiple Deprivation: [map](http://simd.scot/2016/#/simd2016/BTTTFTT/9/-4.0000/55.9000/) and Data is on the Statistics Portal mentioned above, specifically[here](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fscottish-index-of-multiple-deprivation)
+- Scottish Indices of Multiple Deprivation: [map](http://simd.scot/2016/#/simd2016/BTTTFTT/9/-4.0000/55.9000/) and Data is on the Statistics Portal mentioned above, specifically [here](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fscottish-index-of-multiple-deprivation)
  - [Spatial Hub](http://www.spatialhub.scot/get-data/) - still has 4 open datasets; __no change on 2019__.
-And it still has the most annoying pop-up in the whole of the public sector!
+And it still (18 months on) has the most annoying pop-up in the whole of the public sector!
+Why is it SO unique that it needs this of ALL the sites I've looked at?
+Why won't it disappear when seen once?

 ## Scottish Government Directorates
 According to [this page](https://www.gov.scot/about/how-government-is-run/directorates/) there are forty-three directorates of the Scottish Government, up from thirty-three at the start of 2019.
 These are listed below.
 So far it appears that few produce open data.
 [Wikipedia](https://en.wikipedia.org/wiki/Directorates_of_the_Scottish_Government), which counts 42 directorates, groups these into Directorates-General but this grouping is not obvious from the SG site.

 Incidentally, why isn't there Linked Open Data published about the structure of the Scottish Government with unique identifiers and permanent URIs for each?
+Surely there is a small project for a civil servant to get stuck into this [on Wikidata](https://w.wiki/ZKW) for a day?

-Addtitionally, when accessing the 166 Scottish Government data sets (see the URL in the table above), below the Explore bar there are links (depending on the dataset) to various 'concept folders' such as [housing](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdef%2Fconcept%2Ffolders%2Fthemes%2Fhousing) many of which must surely align with some of the list below (e.g. Housing and Social Justice Directorate) but unpicking which have published Open Data and which have not appears almost impossible at the moment.
+Addtitionally, when accessing the 286 Scottish Government data sets (see the URL in the table above), below the Explore bar there are links (depending on the dataset) to various 'concept folders' such as [housing](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdef%2Fconcept%2Ffolders%2Fthemes%2Fhousing) many of which must surely align with some of the list below (e.g. Housing and Social Justice Directorate) but unpicking which have published Open Data and which have not appears almost impossible at the moment.

 - Advanced Learning and Science Directorate